-The antonyms task used in this study is a video-based, receptive multiple-choice subtest of the ASL Assessment Instrument (ASLAI; Hoffmeister, Greenwald, Bahan, & Cole, 1989).
-The design of the task is briefly reviewed below.
-The antonym stimuli were chosen by 4 native signers as representing seven easy pairs of antonyms and seven difficult pairs.
-The judgments were further confirmed by another group of 25 native signers for the antonyms pairs and for the relationship between each prompt and its foils.
-The 13 antonym pairs included nine pairs of adjective antonyms and five pairs of verb antonyms.
-Each of the 13 stimulus items consisted of a prompt (1), the target (a), and three possible response options: a semantic foil (b), a phonological foil (c), and an unrelated foil (d).
+Table 1 Number of participants by age, gender, and parental hearing status pairs included eight pairs of adjective antonyms and five pairs of verb antonyms.
+Each of the 13 stimulus items consisted of a prompt (1), the target (a), and three other possible response options: a semantic foil (b), a phonological foil (c), and an unrelated foil (d).
 The semantic foils are semantically related to the prompt.
-For example DARK5 (b) is not an antonym of VAGUE (1), but is semantically related to it.
+For example, DARK4 (b) is not an antonym of VAGUE (1) but is semantically related to it.
 The phonological foils differ in 1 to 3 phonological features (hand shape, movement, location, or palm orientation) from the prompt.
 For example, the signs ATTRACT and WANT used in the test differed only in hand shape.
-The choice of which features differed was equally distributed across movement, location and palm orientation, while hand shape feature differences only played a role in two foils.
+The choice of which features differed was equally distributed across movement, location, and palm orientation, while hand shape feature differences only played a role in two foils.
 The task was piloted on 10 deaf adults with deaf parents.
-The final task questions were selected from those items which achieved 90% correct or better performance.
+The final task questions were selected from those items that achieved 90% correct or better performance.